When a customer comes into your store, do you just help them find what they’re looking for, or do you help them find what they actually need?

 - Introduce the upsell, and

-If you want to upsell, you have to have a customer who wants to buy something lower-quality first.
+If you want to upsell, you need a customer who wants to buy something lower-quality first.
 So, the first step of upselling is to actually give the customer what they originally intended to buy.

-In this stage, you need to focus on the customer more than on your products.
-This is the perfect time to find pain points that they’re trying to resolve with the product.
+This is the perfect time to focus on your customer’s needs — find pain points that they’re trying to resolve with the product.
 You may want to ask yourself:

 - Why do they need this product?